 13. Take a piss at Piss Alley

-Okay I’m kidding, but this one is so not for those with faint stomachs.
-Piss Alley, or in less vulgar terms, Memory Lane, got its name from people… well… urinating all over the alley.
+Okay, I’m just kidding!
+Still, this is one of those things to do in Tokyo that aren’t suitable for faint stomachs.
+Piss Alley — or in less vulgar terms, Memory Lane — got its name from people… well… urinating all over the alley.
 (Don’t worry though, that’s all in the past!)
-While you’re there, soak in the distinct local vibes of this place, and try out their rather unusual selection of food.
-Think: frog sashimi, pig testicles, and snake liquor, just to name a few.
+While you’re there, soak in the distinct local vibes, and try out their rather unusual selection of food.
+Think frog sashimi, pig testicles, and snake liquor, to name a few.
 Feast away, my adventurous friends!
 Alternatively, snigger at your friends as they try to choke these delicacies down.

-The alley is filled with locals after work every night, which is why it is hard to get seats at Piss Alley.
-If you want to explore the Japanese drinking culture and Izakayas in depth, I highly recommend the Tokyo Bar Hopping Night Tour in Shinjuku.
+The alley is filled with locals after work every night, which is why it is hard to get seats.
+If you want to explore the Japanese drinking culture and izakayas in-depth, I highly recommend the Tokyo Bar Hopping Night Tour in Shinjuku.
 With this tour, you’ll get a local guide to help you navigate through their favourite Izakayas in this alley as well as other areas!

 Address: 1-2-11 Nishi-Shinjuku, Shinjuku-ku, Tokyo